desync-labs/splyce-vaults/README.md

 Edit the file create_vault_with_trade_fi_strategy.ts:
     Replace the underlying_mint on line 29 with the public key from Step 5.1.
-    Set the index to 2.
+    ~~Set the index to 2.~~

 **Step 11: Initialize TradeFi**

 Run the initialization script for the TradeFi strategy:

+Note: update the depositPeriodEnds and lockPeriodEnds fields at line #161 and #163.

 `sudo anchor run init_trade_fi`